lawnjarae/odroid-gluster-cluster/readme.md

 For the purposes of this article the single user across every device will be `odroid`.

 ## Hardware
-- Three Odroid HC2's
+- Three ODROID-HC2's
     - Hostnames are `odroid-brick1`, `odroid-brick2`, and `odroid-brick3`
-- One Odroid XU4
+- One ODROID-XU4
 - OS - Ubuntu MATE (18.04?)
 - 32GB SD cards
 - Three 6TB hard drives

 ## Basic Setup
 These commands should be run on every HC2 and XU4 in your architecture.
-Most of this information was pulled from the [Odroid Wiki](https://wiki.odroid.com/odroid-xu4/software/ubuntu_nas/01_basic_settings).
+Most of this information was pulled from the [ODROID-Wiki](https://wiki.odroid.com/odroid-xu4/software/ubuntu_nas/01_basic_settings).

 Several of these wizards will prompt you to select a locale.
 Select **en_US.UTF-8** for all of the steps.